aymenhamrouni/Interactive-Word-Embedding-Projector-from-Google/README.md

 There are multiple ways of doing this, a way that I did it was downloading a pre-trained word embedding model called GloVe, that can create those meaningful vectors for you.
 There are other ones besides GloVe).
 GloVe embedddings(https://nlp.stanford.edu/projects/glove/), downloadable code is in Python file.

-My motivation behind this was once you build your deep learning algorithim, it really makes sense to see how your data interacts and so why would I use something like this:
+My motivation behind this was once you build your deep learning algorithim, it really makes sense to see how your data interacts and so why would I use something like this:<br />
 ![Alt text](scatter.png?raw=true "Title")

-When I can use something like this:
+When I can use something like this: <br />

 ![Alt text](embGIF.gif?raw=true "Title")